CDCgov/prime-simplereport/README.md

 ## API testing

 You can make requests to the GraphQL API using [Insomnia](https://insomnia.rest/download) or a similar client.
 You would need to point the api endpoint to the backend at: `https://localhost.simplereport.gov/api/graphql` This gives you a preview to query/mutate the local database.

+When using Insomnia, you'll also need to pass your access_token in the `Authorization` header - this can be found in Application -> Local Storage -> Access Token on a Chrome browser, or by typing `localStorage.getItem("access_token")` into the console.
+Copy that value, then create an `Authorization` header with the value `Bearer ${access_token}`.

 ## Tests